Jderder/ChildBench/README.md

 nohup python Qwen2.5-VL.py > log/Qwen2.5-VL.log 2>1& &
 ```
 Due to the large amount of open source model code, you need to download it yourself through channels or call it directly from platforms such as [huggingface](https://huggingface.co).
-- For open-source models, You can execute Bash files using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [ms-swift](https://github.com/modelscope/ms-swift) in the directory **_(Code/finetune)_** to perform fine-tuning:
+- For open-source models, You can execute Bash files using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) and [ms-swift](https://github.com/modelscope/ms-swift) in the directory **_(Code/finetune)_** to perform fine-tuning.For models without provided Bash scripts, you can directly use LLaMA Factory's webui for fine-tuning with default parameters:
 ```
 nohup bash DeepSeek-VL.sh > log/DeepSeek-VL_train.log 2>1& &
 nohup bash InternVL3.sh > log/InternVL3_train.log 2>1& &
 nohup bash Llama-3.2-Vision.sh > log/Llama-3.2-Vision_train.log 2>1& &
 nohup bash LLaVA-v1.6.sh > log/LLaVA-v1.6_train.log 2>1& &
-nohup bash MiniCPM-V-2.6.sh > log/MiniCPM-V-2.6_train.log 2>1& &
 nohup bash mPLUG-Owl3.sh > log/mPLUG-Owl3_train.log 2>1& &
 nohup bash Phi-3.5-vision.sh > log/Phi-3.5-vision_train.log 2>1& &
-nohup bash Qwen2.5-VL.sh > log/Qwen2.5-VL_train.log 2>1& &
 ```
 - For gemini-2.5-pro and gpt-4o, you can directly execute our Python file in the directory **_(Code/close_models)_** to perform inferencing of the zero-shot, few-shot, provided that you prepare a key:
 ```
-python gemini2.5_zeroshot.py
+python gemini_2-5_zero_shot.py
-python gemini2.5_oneshot.py
+python gemini_2-5_one_shot.py
-python gpt4o_zeroshot.py
+python gpt4o_zero_shot.py
-python gpt4o_oneshot.py
+python gpt4o_one_shot.py
 ```
 Gemini needs to apply on the [official website](https://aistudio.google.com/app/apikey), and GPT4 needs to be purchased on the [official website](https://openai.com/).

 ### Evaluation
-You can process the results of model inference through the code we provide to calculate overall accuracy, overall P, R, F1 indicators, the accuracy of each physical quantity category.
+You can process the results of model inference through the code we provide to calculate overall accuracy, overall P, R, F1 indicators, and use a graphical interface to statistically calculate the accuracy rate of each subtask.
 We integrate the calculation process into the Python files in the directory **_(Code/eval)_**:
 ```
 python calculate_prf1.py
 python calculate_acc.py